games647/PaperBox/README.md

 ## Features

 * Offline
+  * All necessary files to run the server are already included in the image
+  * Specifically it contains the all libraries, the vanilla server and the diff files to get the patched server implementation.
-* Minimal container setup: only 300 MiB vs 450 MiB (felixklauke/paperspigot) or 800 MiB (itzg/minecraft-server)
+* Minimal container: only 300 MiB vs 450 MiB (`felixklauke/paperspigot`) or 800 MiB (`itzg/minecraft-server`)
   * No unnecessary packages like `dos2unix` or ``nano` ([ref](https://github.com/itzg/docker-minecraft-server/blob/8f8acc40f5a779c8cc3b0de4909a0e41894d7218/Dockerfile#L21))
+  * Based on the distroless base image
 * Rootless user (is that really a feature? it should be standard)
 * Cache-optimized layer layout